-The Schalmont Central School District spans across five towns and three counties to serve approximately 1,900 students in kindergarten through 12th grade.
-The district is home to three school buildings—Jefferson Elementary School, Schalmont Middle School and Schalmont High School.
+Schalmont Central School District spans five towns and three counties to serve approximately 1,900 students in kindergarten through 12th grade.
+The district is home to three school buildings – Jefferson Elementary School, Schalmont Middle School and Schalmont High School.

-Jefferson is a large building, split into two houses—one for grades K-2 and one for grades 3-4.
-The middle school comprises grades 5-8, and is located on the same campus as the high school, which serves grades 9-12.
+Jefferson Elementary is split into two houses – one for grades K-2 and one for grades 3-4.
+The Middle School comprises grades 5-8, and is located on the same campus as the High School, which serves grades 9-12.

-While academics are at the heart of education, students also have access to a variety of extracurricular programs that expand the learning experience beyond the classroom and offer unique, creative outlets for expression.
+While academics are at the heart of education, students also enjoy a variety of extracurricular programs that expand the learning experience beyond the classroom and offer unique, creative outlets for expression.

 Schalmont produces scholar-athlete teams, accomplished artists, award-winning musicians and civic-minded youth who volunteer their time to help community members in need.